 Your website should also not be an encyclopedia.
 It buries the information that you want people to really find.
 In that regard, make your contact information prominent, as well as your service areas.
 Make it easy for people to find you.
 Always have a contact form and link it to buttons at key areas that say “Book Now!” or “Contact Us” or “Learn More”.
 They are called “call-to-actions”, or CTA’s.

 As for pages, it is best to work with convention – have a home page, an about me page, a page describing the home inspection, a contact page, and a blog page at the very least.
 Check out another of our blog posts for more information on home inspector websites.

-Now for SEO, that is a different story.
-And we will save that for our SEO guide which you can get from us.
+As for SEO, that is a different story.
+And we will save that for our SEO guide.
 For now, let’s talk about social media.

 We will just use Facebook here for an example – but the basic rules apply to a lot of social sites.
 Years ago I started using Facebook to gain new agents.
 So I would like the posts of agents, leave tasteful comments like “wow, nice floors” or I grew up down the street from there” and whatever else applied.
 If they had an interesting post – I would share it.
 If they had a question, I would answer it.

 It seems like a lot of work, but it wasn’t.
 I have it on my phone and every couple of hours I would check it and do what I mentioned above.
 After a while the agents started reacting back, leaving comments, and sharing my posts too.
 Then their clients saw them, checked my site, saw that the agents knew me and I knew my business, and then they would hire me.